 UV treatment is by far the most common form of treatment system and, if correctly maintained, can be highly effective.
 Here are some tips on what to look for:

-If you own a property on a private supply you should contact the local authority to ensure that we are aware of your supply.
-If your property serves a single property and is not let out or used for a commercial purpose, there is no requirement for the local authority to inspect or monitor the supply, but this can be undertaken on request (fee payable).
+If you own a property on a private supply you should contact us to ensure that we are aware of your supply.
+If your property serves a single property and is not let out or used for a commercial purpose, there is no requirement for us to inspect or monitor the supply, but this can be undertaken on request (fee payable).

-If you are a landlord of a property on a private supply you must notify us that the property is tenanted, as we will require the supply to be risk assessed and monitoring will be required (even if you are not owner of the source supply).
+If you are a landlord of a property on a private supply you must notify us that the property is tenanted, as we will require the supply to be risk assessed and regularly sampled (even if you are not owner of the source supply).

-If you run any kind of commercial premises you should contact the local authority; some commercial activities require more frequent monitoring.
+If you run any kind of commercial premises you should contact the local authority; some commercial activities require more frequent sampling.

 The Environmental Protection team liaises with water companies in our district in relation to health aspects of public water supplies.
 If you have problems with your mains supply or have concerns over its quality, you should contact your water company.